consoledotdev/home/content/tools/server-monitoring.md

 dimensions, interpolation, X and Y axis options and time formats.
 This builds a Flux query behind the scenes which you can edit to directly configure the executed query.
-InfluxDB does not have as many graph types as Grafana but it supports the main choices you’d expect: gauge, heatmap, scatter, table, etc.
+InfluxDB does not have as many graph types as Grafana but it supports the main choices you'd expect: gauge, heatmap, scatter, table, etc.

 {{< close-div >}}